Ask Sam: Will I lose my rent-stabilized apartment if I have to leave town to care for a sick relative?

-Dear Sam: I've lived in my rent stabilized New York apartment for 25 years, but have to travel frequently to Philadelphia to care for my sick mother, and may not be in residence for more than half the year.
-Should I have my lawyer send a registered letter to my landlord informing him of the situation so that I have a written record of communication, in case he tries to evict me?
-And what specific law or statute allows me to keep my apartment if I'm gone to take care of a sick family member?
+I've had my rent-stabilized apartment for 25 years, but travel frequently to care for my sick mother, and might not be living there for more than half the year at a time.
+Should I have my lawyer send a registered letter to my landlord in case he tries to evict me?
+And what specific law or statute protects me in this situation?

-One of the exceptions to this rule is if you're out of town for medical reasons, including caring for a sick family member.
-"While there's nothing in the housing codes that specifically allows for this, in interpreting what constitutes 'primary residence,' courts have consistently said that you can be away even for two or three years if you show that the sole reason is to take care of a sick relative," Himmelstein explains.
+However, being out of town for medical reasons, including caring for a sick family member is typically permitted.
+"While there's nothing in the housing code that specifically allows for this, courts have consistently said you can be away even for two or three years if you show the sole reason is to take care of a sick relative," Himmelstein says.

-And if the landlord does try to boot you on the grounds of non-primary residence, make it clear in your response that your sole reason for being away is taking care of your mother, and be prepared to provide concrete information, such as names, locations, and a note from her doctor, as well as an assurance that you'll return to the apartment as soon as your care is no longer needed.
+And if the landlord does try to kick you out for living somewhere else, make it clear in your response that your sole reason for being away is for health reasons.
+You should also be prepared to provide information like relevant names and locations as well as an assurance that you'll return to the apartment as soon as your care is no longer needed.

 You Might Also Like